akareen/AFL-Data-Analysis/README.md

 ![Match Data Example](/assets/matchdata_example.png)

 The above includes part of the data the columns are too numerous to show completely.
-An example of a selection of the match data can be seen here: [2023_MATCH_RESULTS.csv](match_and_player_data/match_scores/2023_MATCH_RESULTS.csv)
+An example of a selection of the match data can be seen here: [matches_2023.csv](data/matches/matches_2023.csv)

 **The columns for each match are as follows:**
-Year, Round, Venue, Date, Attendance,
+Year, Round, Venue, Date,
 Home Team, Away Team,
 Home Teams Goals by Quarter, Home Teams Behinds by Quarter,
 Away Teams Goals by Quarter, Away Teams Behinds by Quarter,